Harthann/ft_linux/Readme.md

 # Sources

 Download sources to build our kernel and create repository for them, all version used are from the LFS guide.
+Zlib had to be update from 1.2.11 to 1.2.12 due to link down.
 ```
 sh sources.sh
 ```